 The Review Process

-All applications received by the application deadline (March 1, July 1, or November 1) are reviewed by the Center advisor to determine if the proposed science is well-suited to NASA’s mission.
-The advisor reviews the technical merit of the application to confirm whether the proposed research will support NASA’s missions and goals.
-The advisor evaluates the application based on these criteria:
+All complete applications received by the application deadline (March 1, July 1, or November 1) are sent to the Center advisor to determine if the proposed science is well-suited to NASA’s mission.
+The advisor is requested to review the technical merit of the application to confirm whether the proposed research will support NASA’s missions and goals, and to evaluate the application based on these criteria:

 - Are the proposed objectives realistic?